-All of the district-level data in the visualization are from our District Cost Database (DCD).
-Districts in which estimates are not available will not appear in the search menus.
-In the visualization and dataset, all estimates are for the 2017-18 school year.
+All of the data in the visualization are from our District Cost Database (DCD).
 For more information about these measures, see the DCD user’s guide or check out this research brief.
 You can also download the full dataset.
-To convert the visualization to a PDF or graphic, use the download button at the bottom.

 Latest Annual Report

 The Adequacy and Fairness of State School Finance Systems (fifth edition)